aws-solutions/virtual-waiting-room-on-aws/docs/install-guide.md

 Select Settings at the bottom left of the page
-Check for a value in the **CloudWatch log role ARN** field If there is no ARN, start by installing the virtual-waiting-room-on-aws-api-gateway-cw-logs-role.template If there is an ARN here, skip this step and start with the aws-virtual-waiting-room.template If there is no existing APIs defined in this region, start by installing the virtual-waiting-room-on-aws-api-gateway-cw-logs-role.template
+Check for a value in the **CloudWatch log role ARN** field If there is no ARN, start by installing the virtual-waiting-room-on-aws-api-gateway-cw-logs-role.template If there is an ARN here, skip this step and start with the virtual-waiting-room-on-aws.template If there is no existing APIs defined in this region, start by installing the virtual-waiting-room-on-aws-api-gateway-cw-logs-role.template